The following setup is only applicable to users with the Application Control Module or Application Edition running on 5.3 or higher.

 3) Click the Add button.
 The target should appear on the Pending Targets list.
 Click Apply.
 The Target Configuration page will appear.
 Click Rediscover or Rediscover All.

 4) After discovery and regrouping has completed you will see the MySQL DB in the Inventory tab.
 You will be able to see decisions based on the demand of the application from the virtual machine.
-Metrics collected include:
+Metrics collected vary with MySQL version, and include:

 - Response Time